Hannah Sampson: “How We Respect and Treat Each Other”

 How would you describe your current dance practice?

 We work five days a week, and sometimes we work on the weekends as well.
 We usually take a company class, and it could be based on fitness, yoga or a contemporary dance form.
 We have different and unique dance styles in the company.
 If we have a dance piece we’re creating or practicing, we go over all the movement we do in the piece.
 Some days we teach workshops.
 Some days it’s a mix.

 I get my movement from feelings and images.
 I use those as my inspiration to make movement.
 When I start moving, I work those thoughts into my routines.

 When you tell people you are a dancer, what are the most common reactions you receive?

 I’m not the kind of person who would go up to someone and say, “I’m a dancer.”
 If a person does see me perform, and they say, “I just saw you dance and you looked so beautiful out there,” I would take that in and say back, “Thank you.”
 But I wouldn’t just say, “My name is Hannah and I dance with Stopgap.”
 I would only mention it to someone who I know and feel comfortable talking with.

-A lot of the time, when we’re getting ready to perform a piece and we’re not in costume or makeup, we do have people stop and watch us.
+A lot of the time, when we are getting ready to perform a piece and we’re not in costume or makeup, we have people stop and watch us.
 We had a recent outdoor piece with a lot of people involved and watching us, and those people said, “Wow.”

 What are some ways people discuss dance with regards to disability that you feel carry problematic implications or assumptions?